Q&A: What to Expect When Navigating Prenatal Care

 Q: Are my over-the-counter medications safe?

-Mosczczynski: Acetominophen pain relievers like Tylenol are okay, but ibuprofen pain relievers like Advil and decongestants should be avoided.
+Mosczczynski: Acetominophen pain relievers like Tylenol are okay, but over the counter pain relievers like Advil (Ibuprofen) or Aleve (naproxen), and oral decongestants should be avoided.
 They have blood-thinning qualities which may have a negative impact on blood flow and pressure.
 You should also get a flu shot.

 Q: Is there anything else I should know?